kevinslin/seed-tldr/vault/common.scrapy.md

 `scrapy crawl {{spider_name}}`

-- Fetch a webpage as scrapy sees it and print source in stdout:
+- Fetch a webpage as Scrapy sees it and print the source to stdout:

 `scrapy fetch {{url}}`

-- Open a webpage in the default browser as scrapy sees it (disable JavaScript for extra fidelity):
+- Open a webpage in the default browser as Scrapy sees it (disable JavaScript for extra fidelity):

 `scrapy view {{url}}`

-- Open scrapy shell for URL, which allows interaction with the page source in python shell (or ipython if available):
+- Open Scrapy shell for URL, which allows interaction with the page source in a Python shell (or IPython if available):

 `scrapy shell {{url}}`